Abandoned and untaxed vehicles

 Removing a vehicle from private land

 We can investigate these vehicles however, we must have permission from the land owner as we will have to go on to the property to investigate it.
 If we need to, we will contact the land owner.
+If the owner of private land contacts the Council regarding an abandoned vehicle we would request an abandoned vehicle notice be placed on the vehicle and a £25 administration fee paid.
+Once the administration fee is paid and we have received pictures of the vehicle in question showing the notice we will start the process of contacting the registered keeper of the vehicle with the view of removing it if no response is received.

 Every vehicle registered in the United Kingdom must be taxed if used or kept on a public road.
 If the vehicle is kept off-road it must either be taxed or have a Statutory Off Road Notification (SORN).
 If not it could be clamped or removed without notice by either us or the Driving and Vehicle Licensing Agency (DVLA).